The Replacement Killers: Filming

-Director Fuqua stressed to his team that the aim was to design a "Taxi Driver for the 1990s".
+Director Antoine Fuqua stressed to his team that the aim was to design a "Taxi Driver for the 1990s".
 In addition to physical training, Mira Sorvino, who had never handled a gun prior to this film, took weapons training to prepare for her role.
-Sorvino, who majored in Asian studies at Harvard, speaks Mandarin, and lived for eight months (1988–89) in Beijing, where she studied Chinese, taught English, and saw Chinese films, including Hong Kong action films, felt The Replacement Killers brought her a step closer to her goal of making a film in Mandarin and working with a Chinese director.
+Sorvino, who majored in Asian studies at Harvard, speaks Mandarin, and lived for eight months (1988–89) in Beijing, where she studied Chinese, taught English, and saw Chinese films, including Hong Kong action films.
+She felt The Replacement Killers brought her a step closer to her goal of making a film in Mandarin and working with a Chinese director.
 Prior to the start of filming, Sorvino had blown out her voice from screaming in reshoots of Mimic; Fuqua liked the effect and asked her to keep it, which required Sorvino to yell prior to each day's shoots to burn out her voice.

+Music

 Soundtrack

 The original motion picture score was composed by Harry Gregson-Williams.
 Alan Meyerson mixed the sound elements for the chorus, while Richard Whitfield edited the film's music.
-The soundtrack for the film was released on March 10, 1998 by the Varèse Sarabande music label.
-In an interview with Hideo Kojima, he stated it was the film's soundtrack that lead him to hire Harry to work on the soundtrack of Metal Gear Solid 2: Sons of Liberty.
+The soundtrack for the film was released on March 10, 1998, by the Varèse Sarabande music label.
+In an interview with Hideo Kojima, he stated it was the film's soundtrack that led him to hire Harry to work on the soundtrack of Metal Gear Solid 2: Sons of Liberty.